Frequently Asked Questions (FAQs) for our youth programs

 We post hundreds of pictures of what we're doing at camp on our Facebook page throughout the week, so parents will have a sense of what we're up to, and of course we will call home in the very unlikely event of an emergency, or to let you know if we have a concern.
 We will also send an email update or two during the week.

 Unless we have indicated that a session is full on our Dates and Tuition page, the session is open and we are still registering campers for that session.

 YEA Camp defines activism inclusively as “taking intentional action to help others.”
 By this definition, we say you qualify as an activist if you have recycled a can, rescued a stray dog, signed an online petition, donated to a charity, spoken up against a bully, or countless other things to make life better for others.

 Unfortunately, the mainstream media typically only shows activists who have done something resulting in arrest (which they probably did because they knew that was the only way the media would cover the issue), which has colored many people’s views of activism.

-YEA Camp absolutely does not advocate anything that could result in harm or arrest.
-There are countless amazing things we can all do everyday to make our world a better place without hurting anyone or risking our freedom to do more amazing things in the future.
+YEA Camp absolutely does not advocate anything violent or anything that could result in harm or arrest.
+There are countless amazing things we can all do every day to make our world a better place without hurting anyone or risking our freedom to do more amazing things in the future.

 If someone cares about the environment, yes, they could chain themselves to a building, but we think they’d be more effective by starting a recycling club at their school, passing out flyers, writing for their school newspaper, greening their school with solar panels or a composting program, carpooling, and countless other things to make a difference that not only don’t risk arrest but also look great on a college application.
 We do not know of a single YEA Camper who has gone on to do something they got arrested for, and if someone does/did, it will certainly not be because of anything we encouraged them to do.